defold/doc/docs/en/manuals/modules.md

 return M
 ```

 The module can then be used.
-Again, it is prefered to assign it to a local variable:
+Again, it is preferred to assign it to a local variable:

 ```lua
 local m = require "mymodule"